What Is The Lcm Of 8 And 10

 Algorithmic Efficiency

 With the increasing complexity of computational tasks, there's a growing emphasis on developing more efficient algorithms for calculating the LCM of large numbers.
-Traditional methods like listing multiples become impractical for very large numbers, leading to research into optimized algorithms that leverage prime factorization and GCD techniques.
+Traditional methods like listing multiples become impractical for very large numbers, leading to research into optimized algorithms that apply prime factorization and GCD techniques.
 These algorithms are crucial in cryptography, data compression, and other areas where large integer computations are common.

 Application in Computer Science